JagCesar/Tesla-API/README.md

 [![Language](https://img.shields.io/badge/language-Swift%203-E05C43.svg?style=flat)](https://swift.org)
 [![Twitter](https://img.shields.io/badge/twitter-@JagCesar-00ACED.svg?style=flat)](http://twitter.com/JagCesar)

+This is a universal framework that works with:

+- iOS 📱
+- macOS 🖥
+- watchOS ⌚
+- tvOS 📺

-This is a framework that works with iOS, macOS, watchOS and tvOS and the purpose is to easily communicate with the vehicle API offered by Tesla.
+It handles the communication with the vehicle API offered by Tesla and offers an easy to use interface.
 The implementation is based on [Unofficial Tesla Model S API](https://docs.timdorr.apiary.io).

 ## Purpose

 I want to be a part of the Tesla community and since I have a lot of experience with iOS engineering I decided that this was the best way to contribute.

+This framework is and will always be open source.
+This way you can be sure there isn't anything weird going on under the hood (pun intended).
+And for furthery safety I will never precompile the framework and attach it to the release tags.

+I hope that open sourcing this will also inspire people to write awesome Tesla apps and help Tesla on their mission.

 ## Requirements